 According to this year’s restaurant trend predictions, technology will not only be at the forefront to drive food delivery demand, but will help restaurateurs retain, engage and better manage their talented workforce.
 Some predictions even go as far as suggesting that 2020 will be the year people get truly savvy with their technology – no more one system for this, one system for that, but operating a fully integrated restaurant POS system that enhances the guest and employee experience.

 If we are to talk about continued innovation in 2020, we cannot fail to mention what is happening in the food delivery space.
-Getting into food delivery has never been easier, thanks to the adoption of restaurant management technologies, dark kitchens, and integrations with aggregator apps such as Deliveroo and UberEats.
+Getting into food delivery has never been easier, thanks to the adoption of restaurant management technologies, dark kitchens (or cloud kitchens), and integrations with aggregator apps such as Deliveroo and UberEats.
 However, as technologies become standardized, it is only a matter of time before another innovation sweeps the nation.
 We are excited to see where this new year will take us on the delivery front.